 Business & Technology Services provides the necessary infrastructure and administrative functions that are critical to attracting continued funding for Shriver Center programs.
 These awards (totaling more than \$4 million) attract local, state and national attention to UMBC and The Shriver Center and provided nearly 80% of the Center's total FY15 funding.
-In FY15, the indirect and direct costs generated by Shriver Center awards provided over \$2 million in onand off-campus salaries and fringes: \$330,000 in Graduate Assistantships; over \$398,000 in student internships and salaries; nearly \$200,000 in indirect costs; over \$35,000 in Faculty over Teaching Support: and \$109,000 in computers/sensitive Stipends and equipment/software and utilization of campus services such as food services, room rentals, and AV equipment rental, and Bookstore purchases.
+In FY15, the indirect and direct costs generated by Shriver Center awards provided over \$2 million in on-and off-campus salaries and fringes; \$330,000 in Graduate Assistantships; over \$398,000 in student internships and salaries; nearly \$200,000 in indirect costs; over \$35,000 in Faculty Stipends and Teaching Support; and over \$109,000 in computers/sensitive equipment/software and utilization of campus services such as food services, room rentals, and AV equipment rental, and Bookstore purchases.